 Each board consists of three or five commissioners with up to two alternates.
 All board commissioners and alternates must initially receive 32 hours of training from Ecology, and maintain 8 hours per year of continuing education after that.

-There are currently 19 water conservancy boards operating in Washington: 16 on the East side and 3 on the West side.
+There are currently 17 water conservancy boards operating in Washington: 15 on the East side and 2 on the West side.
 See the contact list for the boards and board fees.
-Three boards have websites: Chelan, Thurston and Yakima.
+Three boards have websites: Chelan, Spokane and Thurston.

 Review and comment on Conservancy Board Records of Decision with open comment periods